Changissnz/nu_merchant_principal/README.md

 "pride" can take are not shown in the automaton, only their orientations (pro,contra,?) according to an axis.
 There are no rigid definitions attached to "pride" or "no pride" in the automaton.
-The automaton for "lust" is more narrow in scope, and can act as a template for a demonstrative testing of an agent for their possibility of being lustful.
-There is a way for the "lust" diagram to terminate: the agent has conclusively demonstrated "no lust".
+The automaton for "lust" is more narrow in scope, and can act as a template for demonstrative testing of an agent for their possibility of being lustful.
+There is a way for the "lust" automaton to terminate: the agent has conclusively demonstrated "no lust".

-After the diagram PPP1 that models how "pride" and "lust" behaves, a last statement on "pride" is in order: "pride" is a great mystery, in many of its forms, because the prideful can be unusually deceptive to accomplish their wanted tasks.
+After the diagram PPP1 that models how "pride" and "lust" behave, a last statement on "pride" is in order: "pride" is a great mystery, in many of its forms, because the prideful can be unusually deceptive to accomplish their wanted tasks.
 Perhaps "pride" is not the word.
 Perhaps?

+The focus now shifts from incomplete illumination of the concept of "pride" to its influence on perception.